vrpperez7/Mod-3-Project/README.md

 This aggregation of satisfaction_rating showed me a lot about on how customers felt about the attractions. </br>

-Then, I checked to see the frequency of our total guests (47) that utilized promotional codes.
+Then, I checked to see the frequency of total guests (47) that utilized promotional codes.

 <img width="205" height="125" alt="Screenshot 2025-08-22 at 3 29 07 PM" src="https://github.com/user-attachments/assets/2f0592db-7db5-4fd7-be3f-e1e987466e42" />

 Of the 40 guests with promo code data, most of them (33) used promotional offers.
-This supports our **Marketing Director's** claim of "Promotional Codes drive attendance".
+This supports the **Marketing Director's** claim of "Promotional Codes drive attendance".

 ## FEATURE ENGINEERING